The Statutes of ABC

 Exclusion of a member may occur if a member works against organization's objectives or violates the organization's policies.
 The Board may suspend, and prohibit the person to act in the name of the organization until the next annual meeting when the matter is decided.
 Members who are threatened with expulsion are entitled to speak for themselves at the annual meeting.
 Another person with written authority is entitled to speak for the person in question.

 § 7 Accounts and Auditing

-The organization's activities and finances shall be audited by at least one, and at most two auditors, one of whom shall be a qualified accountant with or without a deputy.
-The accounting period is from September 1st to August 31st.
+The organization's activities and finances shall be audited by at least one, and at most two auditors.
+The accounting period is from January 1st to December 31st.

 § 8 Annual Meeting